 - Water heater failures

-Water damage is one of the most costly problems that business owners can face, yet most are unprotected and don’t realize how easy it is to prevent.
+Water damage is one of the costliest problems that business owners can face, yet most are unprotected and don’t realize how easy it is to prevent.

 Install a water detection system

-A water detection system monitors the moisture level in a room, ready to alert you to water damage before it becomes too serious.
+A water detection system monitors for the presence of unwanted water in a room, ready to alert you to water damage before it becomes too serious.
 Time is of the essence to prevent lasting damage.
 The sooner you know about leaking or standing water, the sooner you can start repairs and clean-up.

-The system is made up of sensors that communicate with a wall-mounted monitoring device (see Figure 1).
-The system can be hard-wired or wireless, and can alert you with a call, text or email.
-The monitoring device continually logs sensor data in the cloud, which you can always view through the website or mobile app for peace of mind.
+The system is made up of sensors that communicate with a monitoring device (see Figure 1).
+The system will alert you with a call, text or email when the sensor detects water.
+The monitoring device is in constant communication with the sensor so that you can always view the status through the website or mobile app for peace of mind.
 The initial installation cost will be well worth it if it is able to stop water damage in its tracks.

 Figure 1: Water Detection Sensors in Office